51Degrees/51Degrees-PHP/READMe.txt

 - ChangeLog

+v3.1.1.2

+- Fixed a defect in the updater where it would download a data file with a newer version than supported which would then crash subsequent detections.

+- Added a file, '51Degrees_update_logger.php'.
+This file will attempt a device data update and display the log and progress in a prettier form.
+This should only be used with vanilla installations, CMS plugins already have this functionality built into the plugin.

+v3.1.0.1

+- The 51Degrees device data file has been changed so that there are more internal lists that are ordered in a different way.
+That means that the detector is now much faster on certain useragents that feature a lot in other useragents.

+v3.0.9.4

+- The image width and height parameters have been changed to 'w' and 'h'.

+- Added the $_fiftyone_degrees_default_auto attribute.
+If an image is requested with a width or height set to 'auto', the parameter will be changed to the value set in 'defaultAuto'.
+This change was made for clients without javascript that should still be served images, such as search crawlers.
+The attribute is optional and defaults to 50.

+- The API no longer crashes when given a useragent that feature in many other useragents but is not used widely itself, ie 'Mozilla/4'.

+- The 'DataFile' element in the $_51d array now says the datafile that was used rather than the one that was supposed to be used.
+This makes identifying broken file paths easier.

 v3.0.8.3

-Changed to use system agnostic filepaths.
+- Changed to use system agnostic filepaths.

-Fixed issue where a fallback datafile name did not use a fully qualified path.
+- Fixed issue where a fallback datafile name did not use a fully qualified path.

-The update script now specifies a timezone to prevent a warning from strtotime.
+- The update script now specifies a timezone to prevent a warning from strtotime.

 v3.0.7.2

-The API now supports PHP 5.3.
+- The API now supports PHP 5.3.

-Fixed a bug where boolean values were not being properly cast to boolean types.
+- Fixed a bug where boolean values were not being properly cast to boolean types.

 v3.0.6.5

-Image optimiser has been given more configuration options to restrict the number of images that can be generated.
+- Image optimiser has been given more configuration options to restrict the number of images that can be generated.
 The following 5 image options can now be configured in the 51Degrees.php file:

 $_fiftyone_degrees_max_image_width: integer - determines the maximum width an image can be resized to.
 Aspect ratio will be retained if possible to do so.